 Also featured in this exhibition are the works of Butler Bayliss’ contemporaries including William Sidney Causer (1876- 1958), Richard Samuel Chattock (1825 – 1906) and Joseph Vickers de Ville (1856– 1925).
 Present-day artists Robert Perry, Brian Steventon, Paul Hipkiss, and Arthur Lockwood will also have work on display.

-An illustrated publication to accompany the exhibition is for sale in the Gallery shop and online from the Staffordshire Gifts website.
+An illustrated publication to accompany the exhibition is for sale in the Gallery shop.